From Manual QA to Automation Engineering – My journey to reaching my dream job

 Before Tactile

-… I worked as a nutritionist in my hometown of Transylvania.
+… I worked as a nutritionist in my hometown in Transylvania.
 I completed my bachelor’s degree in Nutrition and Dietetics at a medical university.
 But, when I moved to Denmark, I found finding a job in my field challenging.
 This led me to rethink my career path and explore new opportunities.

 Transitioning into the gaming industry was a big shift, but the core of my motivation remained the same: a desire to learn and tackle new and exciting challenges.
 While working as a nutritionist presented its own difficulties, especially when helping patients make life-changing dietary adjustments, I eventually found more satisfaction in solving problems through automation rather than addressing human health issues.
 Both roles, however, require careful analysis and problem-solving, and I’ve enjoyed the journey that led me to where I am today.